Zoreo/mp_web_scraper/README.md

    python mpr2025_KN_82119_Python_Windows_Client.py
    ```
 3. Follow the on-screen instructions:
-   - Enter the number of headlines you want to fetch.
+   - Enter the number of headlines you want when prompted.
-   - The requested headlines and links will be displayed.
+   - Decide whether to request more or exit the interaction.

 ---